Albi1999/Starbucks_beverage_calories_prediction_models/Statistical_Learning_Final_Report.md

 After completing these preliminary preprocessing steps, we calculate the correlation matrix for our dataset.
 This computation helps us in comprehending the interrelationships among the dataset’s variables.
 In the correlation matrix, a value near to $1$ at the $ij$ position indicates a strong positive correlation between the $i$-th and $j$-th variables.
 Conversely, a value close to $-1$ signifies a strong negative correlation.
 A value near $0$ suggests that the two variables do not significantly influence each other.

-Observe that the first three columns of our data are categorical features, therefore for these we cannot compute Pearson's correlation coefficient.
+Observe that the first three columns of our data are categorical features, thus for these we cannot compute Pearson's correlation coefficient.
 In the following code lines we remove them to compute and plot such matrix.

 ``` r